-Assuming that these trends continue, you could save a maximum of about $150 on the price of your system by putting off your solar purchase for a year.
+Assuming that these trends continue, you could save about $150 on the price of your system by putting off your solar purchase for a year.
 If you wait two years, that number could go up to around $300.
 However, remember that every year you delay your solar decision is another year that you miss out on the financial benefits your solar energy system provides (this is called your opportunity cost).
 In fact, your potential savings in upfront costs could be outweighed by solar’s financial benefits had you acted sooner.

 1. Increased electricity prices cut into savings

-If you wait to go solar, you’re stuck paying your utility electricity bill every month, which can be an increasingly expensive proposition: electricity prices have risen almost 9% on average in the last 10 years, and depending on where you live, could increase by another two or three percent in 2019.
+If you wait to go solar, you’re stuck paying your utility electricity bill every month, which can be an increasingly expensive proposition: electricity prices have risen over 20 percent on average in the last 10 years, and depending on where you live, could increase by another two or three percent per year.

-The typical U.S. home spends about $1,200 a year on electricity.
-If you buy a system that meets 100 percent of your electricity needs today, you can eliminate your electricity costs and have an extra $1,200 in your pocket a year from now.
-The following year, when prices go up, you’ll save as much as $1,300 – and the savings will continue to grow for the 25 to 35 years that your system is operational.
+The typical U.S. home spends over $1,400 a year on electricity.
+If you buy a system that meets 100 percent of your electricity needs today, you can eliminate your electricity costs and have an extra $1,400 in your pocket a year from now.
+The following year, when prices go up, you’ll save as much as $1,500 – and the savings will continue to grow for the 25 to 35 years that your system is operational.
 For every year that you don’t buy solar, you lose out on all those electricity bill savings.

 While there are significant rebates, tax credits and other incentives in place to encourage homeowners to go solar, incentives programs usually get phased out as solar becomes more popular and costs decrease.
 The current federal renewable energy tax credit is 30 percent through 2019 – but after that point, it will be phased out for residential systems.
 Some state and local governments offer similar programs that will be reduced over time.
 A few examples: